30 November 2025

 your coming will be like a thief in the night, like lightning flashing across the sky.
 Grant that we may be ready, and our hearts answer, Come Lord Jesus.
 Hear this prayer for your love’s sake.
 Amen Te whakamoemiti te hōnore ki a koe, e te Atua ora tonu; tō haerenga mai ōrite ki tā te whānako haere pō, anō he hihiko uira i te rangi.
 Meatia mātou kia tūmau kia whakautu ai o mātou ngākau, Haere mai e Īhu te Ariki.
 Whakarongo ki tēnei īnoi i runga i tōu aroha. Āmine. |

-What you do: Light one candle to symbolise Hope.
+Here is one way to do it (there are lots of different ways!): The focus this first week of Advent is Hope.
+Light one candle to symbolise Hope.
 Say: This is the candle of Hope.
-Read Luke 1: 26-38 about the angel Gabriel coming to tell Mary she would be the mother of the Son of God.
-Say: I wonder what Mary hoped for.
-I wonder what you hope for.
+This kind of hope, isn't just about wishing we had something.
+No, this kind of hope, the kind that Jesus gives us, is when we know something is going to happen.
+We hope that he's coming soon and we know he will because that's what God promised.
+Jesus is coming and we need to get ready.
+Read: Luke 1: 26-38 about the angel Gabriel coming to tell Mary she would be the mother of the Son of God.
+Ask: I wonder what Mary hoped for?
+I wonder what you hope for?
 Pray: Thank you God for giving us Hope and for helping us know that something wonderful is coming even when things are hard.
 Help us to remember that we can always have hope because you are always there for us.
+Here's another simple liturgy for lighting your candles in the Advent Wreath, from Build Faith written by Rev. Matthew Kozlowski.
 Advent Wreath SongA simple song that can be sung after the lighting of the Advent candle each week (to the tune of Frere Jacques)

 Kiwi Advent IllustrationsYou can download these Kiwi Advent Illustrations over on our Strandz website